Today's Calgary Herald

 My current projects:

-I am also currently working full time as Coordinator of Youth Ministry at St. Peter's parish in Calgary, as well as coordinator of RCIA, web master, and coordinator of Vacation Bible School and the Christmas Pageant, in addition to various office duties, including scheduling baby baptisms and looking after the related paperwork.
+I am also currently working full time as Coordinator of Youth Ministry at St. Peter's parish in Calgary, as well as coordinator of RCIA, and coordinator of Vacation Bible School and the Christmas Pageant, in addition to various office duties, including scheduling baby baptisms and looking after the related paperwork.

 Studio News: Check out the ART pages to see the most recent catalogue of paintings.